Vietnamese Shrimp and Sweet Potato Fritters (Banh Tom)

 Instructions

-1. In a large bowl, mix together all-purpose flour, rice flour, salt, ground black pepper, chicken bouillon powder, turmeric powder, thinly sliced green onions, egg, julienned sweet potatoes, and water until evenly combined and batter is smooth.
+1. Make the batter: In a large bowl, mix together all-purpose flour, rice flour, salt, ground black pepper, chicken bouillon powder, turmeric powder, thinly sliced green onions, egg, julienned sweet potatoes, and water until evenly combined and batter is smooth.

-2. In another bowl, season shrimp with salt, chicken bouillon powder, and ground black pepper.
+2. Prepare shrimp: In another bowl, season shrimp with salt, chicken bouillon powder, and ground black pepper.
 Toss together with rice flour until evenly coated.
 Set aside.